apache/parquet-format/CONTRIBUTING.md

    should be readable under a newer version of the format.

 2. Forwards compatible.
-A file written under a newer version of the format with the enabled feature can be read under an older version of the format, but some information might be missing or performance might be suboptimal.
+A file written under a newer version of the format with the feature enabled can be read under an older version of the format, but some information might be missing or performance might be suboptimal.

-3. Forward incompatible.
-A file written under a new version of the format with the feature enabled cannot be read under an older version of the format (e.g.
-   Adding a new compression algorithm).
+3. Forwards incompatible.
+A file written under a newer version of the format with the feature enabled cannot be read under an older version of the format (e.g. adding and using a new compression algorithm).

 New features are intended to be widely beneficial to users of Parquet, and therefore it is hoped third-party implementations will adopt them quickly after they are introduced.
-It is assumed that writing new parts of the format, and especially forward incompatible features, will be configured with feature flag defaulted to "off" and at some future point the features are turned on by default (reading of the new feature will typically be enabled without configuration or defaulted to on).
-Some amount of lead time is desirable to ensure a critical mass of Parquet implementations support a feature to avoid compatability issues across the ecosystem.
+It is assumed that writing new parts of the format, and especially forward incompatible features, will be configured with a feature flag defaulted to "off", and at some future point the feature is turned on by default (reading of the new feature will typically be enabled without configuration or defaulted to on).
+Some amount of lead time is desirable to ensure a critical mass of Parquet implementations support a feature to avoid compatibility issues across the ecosystem.
 Therefore, the Parquet PMC gives the following recommendations for managing features:

-1. Backwards compatibility is the concern of implementations but given the ubiquity of Parquet and the length of time it has been used, libraries should support reading older version of the format to the greatest extent possible.
+1. Backwards compatibility is the concern of implementations but given the ubiquity of Parquet and the length of time it has been used, libraries should support reading older versions of the format to the greatest extent possible.

-2. Forward compatible features/changes may be used by default in implementations once the parquet-format containing those changes has been formally released.
+2. Forwards compatible features/changes may be enabled and used by default in implementations once the parquet-format containing those changes has been formally released.
    For features that may pose a significant performance regression to older format readers, libaries should consider delaying default enablement until 1